-After the massive earthquake near Japan this morning one wonders if it’s possible to build an earthquake-proof building?
+After the massive earthquake near Japan one wonders if it’s possible to build an earthquake-proof building?
 The answer is yes and no. There are of course, engineering techniques that can be used to create a very sound structure that will endure a modest or even strong quake.
 However, during a very strong earthquake, even the best engineered building may suffer severe damage.
 Engineers design buildings to withstand as much sideways motion as possible in order to minimize damage to the structure and give the occupants time to get out safely.

 Buildings are basically designed to support a vertical load in order to support the walls, roof and all the stuff inside to keep them standing.
 Earthquakes present a lateral, or sideways, load to the building structure that is a bit more complicated to account for.
 One way to to make a simple structure more resistant to these lateral forces is to tie the walls, floor, roof, and foundations into a rigid box that holds together when shaken by a quake.

 The most dangerous building construction, from an earthquake point of view, is unreinforced brick or concrete block.
 Generally, this type of construction has walls that are made of bricks stacked on top of each other and held together with mortar.
 The roof is laid across the top.
 The weight of the roof is carried straight down through the wall to the foundation.
 When this type of construction is subject to a lateral force from an earthquake the walls tip over or crumble and the roof falls in like a house of cards.

 Construction techniques can have a huge impact on the death toll from earthquakes.
 An 8.8-magnitude earthquake in Chile in 2010 killed more than 700 people.
 On January 12, 2010, a less powerful earthquake, measuring 7.0, killed more than 200,000 in Haiti.